 A clean home can usher in a more peaceful and less stressful life, but it can be difficult to keep up with those often-neglected areas of the home.
-The laundry room, particularly, is one area that's downright dangerous to neglect.
-FEMA reported that clothes dryers cause around 2,900 fires in residential buildings every year, resulting in widespread damage, serious injury, and even death.
-Prevent catastrophe in your home by cleaning the dryer regularly.
-If you don't know where to start with this chore, don't worry.
-We’ll walk you through how to clean this heavily-worked appliance so your laundry room, and your home, will be clean and safe.
+The laundry room, though, is an area that's downright dangerous to neglect.
+In fact, FEMA reported that clothes dryers cause around 2,900 fires in residential buildings every year, resulting in widespread damage, serious injury, and even death.

 Some telltale signs indicate your dryer’s vent has a clog, so watch out for these situations and clean out your vent at the first sign of trouble.